 When grown outdoors in a garden bed, they will need at least three feet of room for growth.

-Temperature for the Spider Plant
+Best Temperature for the Spider Plant

-Ideal conditions for a spider plant are warm and humid.
+When caring for spider plants, ideal climate conditions for a spider plant are warm and humid.

 Preferred daytime temperatures should rest between 65° F and 85°F. Temperatures at night should sit between 50°F and 55°F. You will want to prevent temperatures from falling below 50° Fahrenheit.